Basic Concepts for Making Informed Financial Decisions for the Clinical Laboratory Part 1

 • A new hematology instrument was purchased for the clinical laboratory.
 The cost was $72,000, the useful life was considered five years, and the annual...

-• Performing a Cost Analysis Study in The Clinical Laboratory
+• Performing a Cost Analysis Study

 • Describing Cost Analysis in the Clinical Laboratory

-• Macro Cost Analysis for the Hematology Section
+• Example of Macro Cost Analysis

-• Micro Cost Analysis for a New Analytical Instrument
+• Example of Micro Cost Analysis

 • An annual macro cost analysis of the clinical chemistry laboratory demonstrated that the cost per patient reportable test (PRT) had increased signific...

-• Calculating break-even-point (BEP)
+• Calculating Break-Even Point

-• Operating Leverage (OL)
+• Operating Leverage

-• Operating Leverage (OL) Example
+• Example of Operating Leverage

-• The clinical laboratory reported S1,300,000 in revenue, 650,000 patient reportable tests with fixed cost of $200,000, and variable costs of $250,000. ...
+• The clinical laboratory reported $1,300,000 in revenue, 650,000 patient reportable tests, fixed costs of $200,000, and variable costs of $250,000.
+Wha...

-• The clinical laboratory reported S1,300,000 in revenue, 650,000 patient reportable tests (PRT) with fixed cost of $200,000 and variable costs of $250,...
+• The clinical laboratory reported $1,300,000 in revenue, 650,000 patient reportable tests (PRT), fixed costs of $200,000, and variable costs of $250,00...

 • Measuring Productivity